12 Exotic Fruits Worth Seeking Out

-Looking like a plump, yellowish-green pine cone, the custard apple, or cherimoya, has sweet, slightly granular flesh with large shiny seeds.
-It is a good source of fiber and also provides vitamin C and niacin.
+The basics: Looking like a plump, yellowish-green pinecone, the custard apple, or cherimoya, has a sweet, slightly granular flesh with large shiny seeds.
+It is a good source of fiber, vitamin C, and niacin.

-Choose fruit that is even in color, with no dark or splotched areas.
-When ripe it will just give when gently pressed (like an avocado).
-To ripen, keep at room temperature; thereafter store in the fridge for up to 4 days.
+Quick tips: Choose fruit that is even in color, with no dark or splotched areas.
+When ripe, it will give when gently pressed (like an avocado).
+To ripen, keep at room temperature; thereafter store in the fridge for up to four days.

-The juicy dense flesh of this fruit, also called physalis, provides vitamin C and fiber as well as beta-carotene.
-Sweet with a slightly sharp aftertaste, it adds an intriguing flavor to both sweet and savory preparations, either raw or cooked.
+The basics: The juicy dense flesh of this fruit, also called physalis, is full of vitamin C, fiber, and beta-carotene.
+Sweet with a slightly sharp aftertaste, it adds an intriguing flavor to both sweet and savory dishes, either raw or cooked.

 Cactus or Prickly Pear

-Choose fruit that has a fresh color and no moldy spots.
-If it gives when gently pressed it is ripe (it should not feel soft and squishy).
+Quick tips: Choose fruit that has a fresh color and no moldy spots.
+If it gives when gently pressed, it is ripe (it should not feel soft or squishy).
 Fruit that is firm can be left to ripen at room temperature.
 Once it is ripe, store it in the fridge, where it will keep for up to a week.

-Eating 3–4 raw lychees will provide two-thirds of your daily requirement of vitamin C. As these fruit are so luscious and beautifully perfumed, this is much more pleasurable than swallowing a vitamin pill.
+The basics: Eating three to four raw lychees will provide two-thirds of your daily requirement of vitamin C. This fruit is so luscious and beautifully perfumed, which means it is much more pleasurable than swallowing a vitamin pill.

-Choose lychees that feel heavy and full, with no cracks or shriveling of the shell.
+Quick tips: Choose lychees that feel heavy and full, with no cracks or shriveling of the shell.
 The rosier they look, the fresher they will be.
-The fruit, still in shells, keeps well in the fridge—up to 2 weeks, although some of the perfume will be lost.
+The fruit, still in shells, keeps well in the fridge—up to two weeks, although some of the perfume will be lost.

-Called a 'hairy lychee' because its flesh is very like that of a lychee, the rambutan contains half the vitamin C of lychees.
+The basics: Called a “hairy lychee” because its flesh is similar to that of a lychee.
+However, the rambutan contains half the vitamin C of a lychee.

-This egg-shaped fruit has a smooth, glossy, deep-red skin, and the dark apricot-colored flesh inside resembles that of a tomato.
-In fact, its flavor is more like a pleasantly tart tomato than a sweet fruit—all of which explains why it is also called 'tree tomato'.
-A good source of vitamin C, this vitamin is retained if the fruit is used raw in a salad.
+The basics: This egg-shaped fruit has a smooth, glossy, deep-red skin, and the dark apricot-colored flesh inside resembles that of a tomato.
+In fact, its flavor is more like a pleasantly tart tomato than a sweet fruit—all of which explains why it is also called a “tree tomato.”
+A good source of vitamin C, this vitamin is best retained if the fruit is used raw.

-Choose firm heavy fruit.
-When ripe it will give slightly when pressed and will be fragrant.
+Quick tips: Choose firm heavy fruit.
+When ripe, it will give slightly when pressed and will be fragrant.
 Keep at room temperature until it ripens, then store in the fridge for up to a week.

-This elongated oval fruit has a thin green skin and slightly tart, softish granular flesh.
-An excellent source of vitamin C, it also provides small amounts of the B vitamins.
-Feijoa is delicious both raw and cooked.
+The basics: This elongated oval fruit has a thin green skin and slightly tart, softish granular flesh.
+An excellent source of vitamin C, it also provides small amounts vitamin B. Feijoa is delicious both raw and cooked.

-Choose fruit that is fragrant.
+Quick tips: Choose fruit that is fragrant.
 If it is not tender, leave it at room temperature for a few days—eat only when ripe and creamy-soft, otherwise feijoa can be rather bitter.

 Star Fruit (Carambola)

-This fruit is a useful source of vitamins A and C, plus potassium and fiber.
-Its juicy, crisp flesh and attractive shape make it a decorative addition to puddings as well as to savory dishes, and it does not discolor once cut.
+The basics: This fruit is a useful source of vitamins A and C as well as potassium and fiber.
+Its juicy, crisp flesh and attractive shape make it a decorative addition to sweet and savory dishes alike.
+Plus, it does not discolor once cut.

-Choose juicy-looking fruit with a good color; avoid any with brown or shriveled edges.
+Quick tips: Choose juicy-looking fruit with a good color; avoid any with brown or shriveled edges.
 If the fruit is at all green, leave it to ripen at room temperature until the skin is completely yellow; the fruit should have a lovely perfume when ripe.
-Once fully ripe, store the fruit in the fridge, where it will keep for up to 2 weeks.
+Once fully ripe, store the fruit in the fridge, where it will keep for up to two weeks.

-A portion of fresh guava can contain over five times the your daily needs of vitamin C, and even canned guava contains four times.
+The basics: A serving of fresh guava can contain over five times your daily needs of vitamin C, and even canned guava contains four times.
 Guava is also a useful source of fiber.
 The hard, edible seeds are as high in vitamins as the sweet juicy flesh, so you may want to try eating them too.

-When tender-ripe, guava has an intense floral aroma.
+Quick tips: When tender-ripe, guava has an intense floral aroma.
 Fruit that is slightly green, but still tender with some aroma, will ripen at room temperature, so buy it if that is all that is available.
-Once fully ripe, it can be kept in the fridge for up to 2 days (do not refrigerate unripe guavas).
+Once fully ripe, it can be kept in the fridge for up to two days (do not refrigerate unripe guavas).

-A portion of quince is a good source of vitamin C, although as this fruit requires cooking to be edible most of that vitamin is lost.
+The basics: A serving of quince is a good source of vitamin C, although this fruit requires cooking to be edible, which means that most of the vitamins are lost.
 Quince also provides a useful amount of fiber, and it is this fiber, or pectin, that makes quince so ideal for naturally jelled confections.

-Choose fruit that is aromatic.
-Once ripe (it will be yellow all over), it can be kept in the fridge, but wrap each fruit individually as quince bruises easily.
+Quick tips: Choose fruit that is aromatic.
+Once ripe (it will be yellow all over), it can be kept in the fridge, but wrap each fruit individually as quince bruise easily.

-Fresh dates are energy dynamos—these little batteries contain 30 calories (kcal) per date.
-They also provide vitamin C (a 100 g/3½ oz portion, which is about 4 dates, supplies almost a third of the requirement) and useful amounts of fiber.
+The basics: Fresh dates are energy dynamos—these little batteries contain 30 calories per date.
+They also provide vitamin C (one 3½ oz. portion, which is about four dates, supplies almost a third of the requirement) and useful amounts of fiber.

-Choose plump, glossy fruit and store it in the fridge, where it will keep for up to 2–3 days.
+Quick tips: Choose plump, glossy fruit and store it in the fridge, where it will keep for up to two to three days.